JaKooLit/Gentoo-Configs/README.md

-# Gentoo-Portage
-my-own-config
+## My own Gentoo Configs

+Use as you see fit

+System specs and configuration

-HP Mini is a no-multilib settings.
-None global ~amd64
+- HP Mini - no-multilib and none global ~amd64

+Asus G15 GA503QS
+- 2 configs (one is no-multilib)